ProjectMeniscus/meniscus/README.md

 5. Complex Event Processing
 6. Analytics

 Depending on how these are combined, the offering can be used for application logging, usage calculation, performance monitoring or any other event management operation.
+More information on these areas can be found [on the wiki](https://github.com/ProjectMeniscus/meniscus/wiki/Operational-Functions).

 ## Design Goals